RosettaCommons/documentation/development_documentation/CitationManager.md

 }
 ```

+As before, replace "MyMover" with the name of your class in the above, and if it is not a mover, update the `CitedModuleType::Mover` part to reflect the type.

 ### Adding citation information for a published Rosetta module

 If (or when) a module is published, the unpublished author information described above should be removed, and replaced with information about how to cite the module when it is used.
 Citations are stored centrally in the Rosetta database, and are loaded lazily and in a threadsafe manner by the `CitationManager`.